Registering for Classes

 To change any of the following parts of your official record, go to one of the Registrar’s Student Service Site (1207 LSA Building or B430 Pierpont Commons):

 Permanent, current, and billing addresses should be changed through Wolverine Access.
-Your current address is used by the Registrar for mailing of official University information during the term (e.g., student statements of accounts, grades, etc.).
+Your current address is used by the Registrar for mailing of official University information during the term (for example, student statements of accounts, grades, etc.).
 It will automatically be listed in the student directory, unless you specifically request to have it unlisted.
 Be sure to update your current address each time it changes.
 Billing address should be used only if you want your tuition bill sent to a location other than your current address.

 School or College

-(e.g., Rackham, Law, Social Work) This should be corrected automatically.
+(for example, Rackham, Law, Social Work) This should be corrected automatically.
 If there is an error or you need the record updated immediately, such as to register for classes, you will need your letter of admission as proof.